aswad546/LSH-APG/README.md

 A sample dataset `audio.data_new` has been put in the directory `./dataset`.
 Also, you can get it, `audio.data`, from [here](http://www.cs.princeton.edu/cass/audio.tar.gz)(if so, rename it as `audio.data_new`).
 If the link is invalid, you can also get it from [data](https://github.com/RSIA-LIESMARS-WHU/LSHBOX-sample-data).

+In addition to this, the code has been customized to support train and test files for verification of model results against more traditional KNN based approaches.
+You may find an example dataset for keystroke data for different users in the `./dataset/binary/keystroke/benign` folder.

 For the datasets we use, you can get the raw data from following links: [MNIST](http://yann.lecun.com/exdb/mnist/index.html), [Deep1M](https://www.cse.cuhk.edu.hk/systems/hash/gqr/dataset/deep1M.tar.gz), [GIST](http://corpus-texmex.irisa.fr/), [TinyImages80M](https://hyper.ai/tracker/download?torrent=6552), [SIFT](http://corpus-texmex.irisa.fr/).
 Next, you should transform your raw dataset into the mentioned binary format, then rename it is `[datasetName].data_new` and put it in the directory `./dataset`.